Abhorrent Solutions

 Turkiye's present government, led by former president Obama's best international friend, Tayyip Erdogan, has ambitions as a regional political and religious power; has expressed vociferous support for Hamas; has been expanding its military; happily bombs it's own Kurdish population; and stands out as one of the UN's most committed Israel haters - so inviting Turkiye to enforce the peace while providing civil administration in Gaza might seem stupid beyond belief; but it isn't.

-The fact is that no foreign administration, no matter how friendly and politically aligned, can bring peace to Gaza in less than two generations because those who now hold power there, however fragmented, will not give it up.
+The fact is that no foreign administration, no matter how friendly and politically aligned, can bring peace to Gaza because those who now hold power there, however fragmented, will not give it up.
 What they'll do instead is leverage tribal loyalties, population hatreds, and UN weaknesses to maintain and extend their own positions - and if Turkiye is brought in as an administrator for Gaza those people will welcome Turkiye with open arms and stunning TV oriented parades before settling down to bringing the simmering conflict between Iran and Turkiye to a boil, refocusing their own hatreds on Turkiye instead of Israel, and forcing Turkiye into an ever escalating military and financial commitment to Gaza while frustrating its hopes of using Gaza as a strategic asset for the exercise of regional political and religious power.

 Erdogan and his advisors aren't stupid and will see the trap, but are unlikely to survive politically if they refuse a public UN request - meaning that the request should fairly quickly be followed by Turkish troops on the ground, a ceasefire, the return of any hostages still alive, and jubilation among Israel haters everywhere.